|

 Vegan Poke Bowl + Crispy Tofu

-A vegan poke bowl filled with crispy tofu, lots of colorful veggies, and then topped with a sweet ginger dressing or a spicy dynamite sauce!
+A vegan poke bowl filled with crispy tofu and lots of colorful veggies, and then topped with a sweet ginger dressing or a spicy dynamite sauce!
 This vegan version has all the great flavors of a traditional poke bowl while remaining plant-based.

 Bowl with chop sticks.

-In recent years, poke bowls have become very popular, and fast-casual restaurants are popping up everywhere.
+Recently, poke bowls have become very popular, and fast-casual restaurants are popping up everywhere.
 What is a poke bowl, you ask?
-Traditional poke bowls are Hawaiian meals typically made with ahi tuna and sushi rice.
-Sometimes they are also called sushi bowls.
+Traditional poke bowls are Hawaiian meals with ahi tuna and sushi rice.
+Sometimes, they are also called sushi bowls.

 If you are like me, seafood is off the menu.
-So instead, I created this vegan poke bowl recipe where all the fantastic poke flavors shine through, without any animal products.
+So, instead, I created this vegan poke bowl recipe where all the fantastic poke flavors shine through without animal products.
 As I like to think of it, I am making the best parts of a traditional poke bowl for dinner.

 Ingredients